alexxxnf/nf_pp/README.md

 * fold nodes in arrays and objects;
 * fold whole tree or unfold tree to a certain key;
 * display file and line where the function was called;
-* print elapsed time between function calls.
+* print elapsed time between function calls;
+* search in keys and values.

 Usage
 -----